time-series-foundation-models/lag-llama/README.md

 ____

-**Reproducing Experiments in the Paper**:

-To replicate the pretraining setup used in the paper, please see [the pretraining script](scripts/pretrain.sh).
-Once a model is pretrained, instructions to finetune it with the setup in the paper can be found in [the finetuning script](scripts/finetune.sh).
-____

 **Current Features**:

 💫 <b>Zero-shot forecasting</b> on a dataset of <b>any frequency</b> for <b>any prediction length</b>, using <a href="https://colab.research.google.com/drive/1DRAzLUPxsd-0r8b-o4nlyFXrjw_ZajJJ?usp=sharing" target="_blank">Colab Demo 1.</a><br/>